20 recruitment techniques to make you more competitive in 2025

 1. Develop a company culture that attracts top talent

-The first, and perhaps most important, a traditional recruiting technique you should invest in is creating and nurturing a positive company culture that people want to be a part of.
+The first, and perhaps most importantly, traditional recruiting technique you should invest in is creating and nurturing a positive company culture that people want to be a part of.

 Spending time and resources on attracting the best talent means little if your company culture falls short of your employees’ expectations.